RocketCommunicationsInc/astro-cli/README.md

 | :exclamation: This repo is under development and currently only supports the react command.
 Stay tuned for more! |
 | ---------------------------------------------------------------------------------------------------------------- |

+A CLI tool to help with all things [@astrouxds](https://github.com/RocketCommunicationsInc/astro).

 _This cli currently only has the `astro-cli starter-kits react` command._

 ### Usage